 The study team included patients and families and researchers from Saskatchewan, and researchers in Ontario, Quebec, and Prince Edward Island.

-Acknowledgement: This report and associated research activities were funded by the Canadian Institutes of Health Research under Canada’s Strategy for Patient-Oriented Research (Primary and Integrated Health Care Innovations Platform) and the Saskatchewan Ministry of Health.
+Acknowledgement: This report and associated research activities were funded by Canada's Strategy for Patient-Oriented Research (Primary and Integrated Health Care Innovations Network) and the Saskatchewan Ministry of Health.
 The authors gratefully acknowledge data sharing from partners at the former Saskatoon Health Region (Public Health Observatory, Street Outreach program, and Mental Health and Addictions Services), eHealth Saskatchewan, and the Ministry of Health, without which this work would not have been possible.
 This study is based in part on de-identified data provided by the Saskatchewan Ministry of Health and eHealth Saskatchewan.
 Conclusions reported in this paper are those of the author and are independent from the funding sources, the Saskatchewan Health Authority, and eHealth Saskatchewan.

 Categories: Research partnerships